-ONLINE Indicates that the specified IP address is assigned to one of the of the MultiNICA resource.

-OFFLINE Indicates that the specified IP address is not assigned to any interface
+ONLINE Indicates that the specified IP address is assigned to one of the interfaces specified in the corresponding MultiNICA resource.
+OFFLINE Indicates that the specified IP address is not assigned to any interface of the MultiNICA resource.
 UNKNOWN Indicates that the agent can not determine the state of the resource.
 This state may be due to an incorrect configuration.
 FAULTED Indicates that the IP address could not be brought online, usually because all the NICs in the MultiNICA resource are faulted or the IP address was removed out of VCS control.